foysalhossain12/Steganography-_CTF/README.md

 Then , Choose target image and change color combination .
 If color changes system don't expose data you must click on  analyse button then choose option one by one .

-#### Note : You can combine two magic image for getting information uing stegsolver
+#### Note : You can combine two magic image for getting information using stegsolver

 ### Binwalk :
 Binwalk use for different purpose  .In steganography we will use Binwalk for extract information without password .
 That means , when we have no password for extract image  , we will use " Binwalk " for extracting information . ( It's default on Kali Linux )